hudsonfranca/E-Comerce-API-REST-/README.md

 ---

-## Get the list of products that are in the customer's cart.
+## Get the list of products that are in the customer's cart

     You will need a token to access each customer's cart, create a session or a new customer to get a token.